niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 1. Connect the sensor wires to terminals on the board as shown
 2. Use a multimeter to test the connections

+### Light

+1. Place the slotted base of the light assembly on to the threaded

 ### Connecting the Light